vegaprotocol/vega/UPGRADING.md

 This document covers most of the breaking changes in using the command line or configuring the different softwares.

-We also recommend that node operator generates a bare configuration (`vega init...`, `vega datanode init...`) in a temporary folder to compare this new configuration to their existing ones to address any changes.
+We also recommend that node operators generate a bare configuration (`vega init...`, `vega datanode init...`) in a temporary folder to compare this new configuration to their existing ones to address any changes.
 Any missing entries in the configuration will be using defaults.

 ## Vega